Cool pup loves loves nothing more than hitching a ride on his owners’ kayak in US

 "Sometimes I take him out on the Massabesic Reservoir or Beaver Lake.

 "One of my videos was actually shot in the front yard, because of flooding from hurricane Elsa."
-Compilation video*
+Judy says that training Mattis took little more than giving him a few minutes of practice each day.